AH2021/AH2021/README.md

 ### Hi there 👋
 My name is Andreas and I studied at the TU Braunschweig Machine Engineering (Master of Science, finished in March.
 2020) with the focus on mechatronics.
 A wide and interesting field, which brings new challenges every day!

-I’m currently learning [Webdevelopment](https://ah2021.github.io/website/) with HTML, CSS and JavaScript  in my free time and I’m trying to improve my Skills with Data Science using Python. 💻
+I’m currently learning [Webdevelopment](https://ah2021.github.io/website/) with HTML, CSS and JavaScript in my free time and I’m trying to improve my skills with Data Science using Python.
+At work I deal with databases, SQL and C# (.NET Framework) to create a GUI. 💻

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AH2021&layout=compact)

 <!--
 **AH2021/AH2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.